dmitrii602/wmc-docs/docs/using.md

 sidebar_position: 2
 description: General description of interactions with LinQ services
 slug: /docs/using
-title: Using WMTx
+title: Using WMC
 ---

 import Link from '/src/components/Links/Link';

-# Using WMTx with your wallet
+# Using WMC with your wallet

 ---